smw-1211/SqlAliases/README.md

 # Sql-Basics
-This repository includes practice for basic sql concepts such as
+This repository includes practice for basic sql concepts such as:

 -> DDL, DML, DCL commands.

 -> Cursor and Triggers.

 -> Subqeuries.